Starting the new tax year on the right footing

 A case study

 Kate and Mark are new parents, both committed to securing the best future for their family.
-Kate earns an annual salary of £130,000, placing her above the income threshold for key government childcare benefits.
+Kate earns an annual salary of £130,000, placing her above the income threshold for key government childcare benefits, including 30 free hours’ childcare, and tax-free childcare (£2 government contribution for every £8 saved into the scheme).

 To bring her income below the relevant threshold and qualify for these schemes, she began making additional pension contributions.
 However, she made a critical mistake.